vitoraguila/prompts-upwork/readme.md

 ## Changes
-[x] - A new step added in the end for rewritting the answer in a friendly way [x] - English prompts added to rewrite (for that case english prompts are better) [x] - Humanhumanized answers (`src/prompts/shared/system.js`) [x] - Ramdomize the answers to avoid repeated the exactly same sentences [x] - Isolated relevant logic
+[x] - A new step added in the end for rewritting the answer in a friendly way [x] - English prompts added to rewrite (for that case english prompts are better) [x] - New prompts considering the persona documentation provided [x] - Humanhumanized answers (`src/prompts/shared/system.js`) [x] - Ramdomize the answers to avoid repeated the exactly same sentences [x] - Isolated relevant logic